dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 ### Access control

+With access policies, applications can control:

-Applications can control which other applications are allowed to call them and what they are authorized to do via access policies.
-This enables you to restrict sensitive applications, that say have personnel information, from being accessed by unauthorized applications, and combined with service-to-service secure communication, provides for soft multi-tenancy deployments.
+- Which applications are allowed to call them.
+- What applications are authorized to do.

+For example, you can restrict sensitive applications with personnel information from being accessed by unauthorized applications.
+Combined with service-to-service secure communication, you can provide for soft multi-tenancy deployments.

 For more information read the [access control allow lists for service invocation]({{< ref invoke-allowlist.md >}}) article.